 Question: How can I get more involved in the HCAP Mental Health Program?

 Answer: Many ways!
 The ASIAN 230.02 Class, AAPI Communities and Mental Health, offers an opportunity to learn more about AAPI mental health issues and experiences.
-You can also contact the Marcia Liu, the HCAP Mental Health Coordinator at email@example.com, and get involved in planning some of the events we host on campus.
+You can also contact the Marcia Liu, the HCAP Mental Health Specialist at firstname.lastname@example.org, and get involved in planning some of the events we host on campus.